-WHALES have been reported in Long Island Sound (in early July, juvenile humpback whales have been spotted on the New York side of the sound), please see check WHALE WATCHING GUIDELINES.
+WHALES AND SEALS have been reported in Long Island please see check WHALE WATCHING GUIDELINES.

 Note: All marine mammals are protected by the Federal Marine Mammal Protection Act.
 Following these recommended operational guidelines helps minimize chances of harassing or injuring whales and violating Federal law.
 Guidelines apply to all large whales from Maine through Virginia, except North Atlantic right whales.
 It is illegal to approach a right whale within 500 yards (1500 feet) unless granted specific exemption or authorization.